 Questions to ask your loved one: Is a mental health professional an option?
 Have they seen one in the past?
 Are they doing so currently?

-After you've helped them identify their immediate sources of care, reach back out to them and follow up.
-Call, text, take them out on a ice cream run, anything!
+After you’ve helped them identify their immediate sources of care, reach back out to them and follow up.
+Call, text, take them out on an ice cream run, anything!
 The time spent and effort provided will further connect them to others and keep them from closing up again.
 This step is also great to help reassess if you can do anything else to help.
 Be attentive, engaged, and listen for any important cues.

-For a more in depth analysis of each step, check out this guide!
+For a more in-depth analysis of each step, check out this guide!

-The best thing you can do to support your loved one is educate yourself on their specific situation and illness.
+The best thing you can do to support your loved one is to educate yourself on their specific situation and illness.
 Doing so will allow you to be sensitive and attentive to their unique needs.
 This process of education can and should involve directly asking your loved one what kind of support they need.

 At this point in your loved one’s life, they may be feeling out of control.
 Setting up a routine to touch base with them in a consistent and reliable way will help add structure to their life and hold them accountable.
 If they are doing something to progress their mental health such as counseling, offering to take them out for a meal after every session is another good way of supporting them.
 Do activities that you both enjoy like exercise, retail therapy, or really anything that will give them something to look forward to.
 The bottom line: just be available to them to the best of your ability.

 In this process, consistency, patience, and understanding are key.
 Realize that some days might be better than others and that not every setback means all hope is lost.
-Trust your instincts on how to care for your loved one, because you know them better than anyone else.
-Finally, ensure that you care for yourself and your own well being.
+Trust your instincts on how to care for your loved ones, because you know them better than anyone else.
+Finally, ensure that you care for yourself and your own well-being.
 Supporting someone struggling with mental illness is not an easy task, so it’s important that you prioritize yourself if you want to best help someone you care about.
 Put on your own oxygen mask first, before assisting others.